 Tip 1: Drink 3 (16oz) bottles of water prior to arriving to the party.
 On average, the daily allowance of water intake of water is about 2.5 Liters for women and 3 Liters for men.
 So, before breakfast, drink 1 bottle of water and then two hours after breakfast drink the second bottle.
 An hour before you arrive to the party, drink the third bottle of water.
 This will prevent you from being famished salivating for those fried hot wings dipped hot sauce and topped with ranch dressing.

 Tip 2: Pack your own food and drinks.
 If you know you have a goal of eating healthier or perhaps to lose weight, the best way to keep this goal if you lack willpower is to bring your own food to the party!
 Make sure you bring enough to share because I guarantee that even the none-healthy eaters will be trying to eat from your stash—especially if it looks delicious!
-Consider the snacks/foods below and you can also check out this post for recommended brands:
+Consider the snacks/foods below:

 - Hummus paired w/ baby carrots, sugar snap peas, and sliced bell peppers (red, yellow and orange)—if you don’t want to make the hummus, purchase from your local grocery store or restaurant; look for brands that don’t have a lot of stuff in it!

-- Guacamole served with one 8-inch round whole grain tortilla—if gluten free get the brown rice tortillas, but if not, try Food For Life tortillas!
-You can make your own or purchase from the store—try Wholly Guacamole.
+- Guacamole served with one 8-inch round whole grain tortilla—if gluten free get the brown rice tortillas!
+You can make your own or purchase from the store.

 - Salsa – Salsa is sold absolutely everywhere from convenient stores to grocery stores, this snack is indeed a party favorite!
 Just make sure you try to find one without high fructose corn syrup in it!